 - (c) The Company is not a Core Investment Company (CIC) as defined in Core Investment Companies (Reserve Bank) Directions, 2016 ("Directions") by the Reserve Bank of India.
 Accordingly, reporting under clause (xvi)(c) and (d) of paragraph 3 of the Order are not applicable. - (xvii) The Company has not incurred cash losses in the current and the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors during the year and accordingly reporting under clause (xviii) of paragraph 3 of the Order is not applicable. - (xix) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the Ind AS financial statements and our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which cause us to believe that any material uncertainty exists as on the date of this audit report and that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - (XX) The provisions of section 135 of the Act are not applicable to the Company.
+We further state that our reporting is based on the facts up to date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date.
+Weight any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date. - (xx) The provisions of section 135 of the Act are not applicable to the Company.
 Hence, reporting under clause (xx) of paragraph 3 of the Order is not applicable.